 Liza grew up in Apartheid South Africa.
 She saw and lived the devastating effects of oppression on a divided population.
 Through years of witnessing the injustices of oppression, she, at a young age, realized how much difference a little compassion can make in the life of a disadvantaged child.
 With a group of expatriate South Africans, Liza co-founded Kidlinks World, the culmination of her desire to make a difference in the lives of underserved children and their communities, who have the will to help themselves.

-Valerie is a PhD candidate advised by Dr. Jonathan Patz and Dr. Michael Bell in the Nelson Institute’s Environment and Resources program at UW-Madison.
-She has worked on numerous community development and health projects in the United States and abroad, with both non-governmental organizations and the United States Agency for International Development (USAID).
+Valerie works with Dr. Jonathan Patz and Dr. Michael Bell in the Nelson Institute’s Environment and Resources program at UW-Madison.
+She has also worked on numerous community development and health projects in the United States and abroad, with both non-governmental organizations and the United States Agency for International Development (USAID).
 In addition to her research, Valerie co-leads a field course to South Africa each year with the LAND Project, and is a co-founder of MIGHTi: the Mission to Improve Global Health Through insects — an interdisciplinary research initiative working in the United States and Zambia.